Barry Larkin: Post-retirement

 After his retirement, Larkin was hired as a special assistant to the general manager in the Washington Nationals organization.
 With the Nationals, he worked under former Reds general manager Jim Bowden.
 Larkin had hoped to work for the Reds, but USA Today reported that his 2003 contract disagreement with Allen eliminated that opportunity.
 In 2008, he signed with the MLB Network as a studio analyst.

 He was the bench coach for the United States at the 2009 World Baseball Classic and managed the United States' second-round game against Puerto Rico when U.S. manager Davey Johnson left to attend his stepson's wedding.
-On July 20, 2008, the Cincinnati Reds Hall of Fame and Museum inducted Larkin, César Gerónimo, August "Garry" Herrmann, and Joey Jay.
-The induction was held at the Duke Energy Center in downtown Cincinnati.
-On Tuesday, March 24, 2009, the College Baseball Foundation announced the names of the ten players and coaches comprising the 2009 National College Baseball Hall of Fame Induction Class, which included Barry Larkin.
+On July 20, 2008, he was inducted into the Cincinnati Reds Hall of Fame and Museum.
+In 2009, he was inducted into the National College Baseball Hall of Fame.

 In 2011, Larkin left Washington for ESPN to serve as a Baseball Tonight analyst.
-Larkin received great applause from Reds fans when he helped host Baseball Tonight's on-the-road coverage of Sunday Night Baseball at GABP on July 24, 2011.
-Crowd chants of "Barry Larkin" and "Hall of Fame" often caused the anchors to have to talk very loud to be heard.
-Larkin was coincidentally in Cincinnati for Baseball Tonight on the day of the 2011 Hall of Fame induction ceremonies.

 In 2012, Larkin was voted into the Hall of Fame with 86.4% of the vote.
 He was the eighth Reds player and 24th shortstop inducted to the Hall of Fame.
 On August 25, 2012, his number 11 was retired in an official ceremony at Great American Ball Park.
 In 2010, his first year of eligibility for the Hall of Fame, Larkin had received 51.6% of the vote (75 percent is needed for election).
 In 2011, he received 62.1% of the vote, the highest of non-inducted players and third overall.